JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

     Provide an initial solution ``v`` to the MIP solver.
 To leave values undefined, set them to ``NaN``.

+.. function:: addsos1(m::AbstractMathProgModel, idx, weight)

+    Adds a special ordered set (SOS) constraint of type 1.
+Of the variables indexed by ``idx``, at most one can be nonzero.
+The ``weight`` argument induces the ordering of the variables; as such, they should be unique values.

+.. function:: addsos1(m::AbstractMathProgModel, idx, weight)

+    Adds a special ordered set (SOS) constraint of type 2.
+Of the variables indexed by ``idx``, at most two can be nonzero, and if two are nonzero, they must be adjacent in the set.
+The ``weight`` argument induces the ordering of the variables; as such, they should be unique values.

 .. function:: setquadobj!(m::AbstractMathProgModel,Q)

     Adds a quadratic term :math:`\frac{1}{2}x^TQx` to the objective, replacing any existing quadratic terms.
 Note the implicit :math:`\frac{1}{2}` scaling factor.
 The argument ``Q`` must be either a symmetric positive semidefinite matrix or the upper triangular portion of a symmetric positive semidefinite matrix (when minimizing).
 Sparse (CSC) or dense representations are accepted.